 ☎️ Read the FAQ, but still have a question?

-Watch the recordings of one or both of our applicant orientation & ask me anything (AMA) sessions:
+Register for one of our upcoming ask me anything (AMA) sessions:

 1. What is the AI for Economic Opportunity - Demonstration and Scaling Fund?

-The AI for Economic Opportunity Demonstration and Scaling Fund is a groundbreaking $10+ million initiative that harnesses the power of artificial intelligence to revolutionize economic mobility for millions.
+The AI for Economic Opportunity Demonstration and Scaling Fund is the third annual round of a groundbreaking philanthropic initiative to harnesses the power of artificial intelligence to improve economic mobility for millions.

 2. How does this year's grant opportunity differ from last year?
-This year's fund has evolved into a two-phase initiative with increased funding and a stronger focus on developing evidence of efficacy of early prototypes and then scaling successful projects.
-We've incorporated learnings from our first year to enhance our selection process and support for grantees.
+This year's fund is very similar to last year, a two-phase initiative (demonstration & scaling) with increased funding and a focus on developing promising early prototypes and then directing additional capital at the highest potential projects.

 Applicants should be US-based nonprofit organizations, though the programs can be operating in non-US markets.
 We encourage partnerships between nonprofits and for-profit startups, consultants, and other technology experts.
 For-profit social enterprises will be considered on a case-by-case basis for mission alignment, with the opportunity to use a fiscal sponsor or nonprofit partner as an intermediary.